 In addition to regular tuition and general fees, flight training fees are approximately \$65,000 for a student in the two-year Aviation Diploma.
-A Private Pilot License (cost approximately \$15,000) must be completed prior to entering the Diploma program.
+A Private Pilot Licence (cost approximately \$18,000 to \$22,000) must be completed prior to registering for any Flight Training (FLTR) coursework.
 Flight training fees are subject to change depending on operating costs for aircraft and related services.